LGBTplus mental health

 Body dysmorphia disorder (BDD)

 BDD is a type of anxiety disorder.
-People who live with BDD will:
+It is common for people who live with BDD to:

 - be very distracted with perceived flaws in their physical appearance.
 These flaws will usually not exist or be very minor,